ONSdigital/ras-compose/README.md

 # ras-compose
 Developer environment for RAS components.

-This repository is intended to be a single place from which to "check out, build and run" the Respondent Account Services system.
+This repository is intended to be a single place from which to "check out, build and run" the Respondent Account Services system (RAS).
 If you have [Docker](https://docker.com/) ([Mac](https://docs.docker.com/#/docker-for-mac) / [Linux](https://docs.docker.com/#/docker-for-linux) / [Windows](https://docs.docker.com/#/docker-for-windows)) and [Docker Compose](https://www.docker.com/products/docker-compose) installed, you *should* be able to clone and go.
 If it doesn't work for you, do get in touch.

 ## Overview